Chromesthesia: Composers with chromesthesia

 Franz Liszt was a composer who was known for asking performers to play with color.
 He was noted telling his orchestra to play the music in a "Bluer Fashion," since that is what the tone required.
 Synesthesia was not a common term in Liszt's time; people thought he was playing a trick on them when he referred to a color instead of a musical term.

 Leonard Bernstein openly discussed his chromesthesia, which he described as a "timbre to color."
 Although he does not reference specific songs as being a certain color, he does explain the way it should sound to the artist performing.
 There are recordings of him stopping orchestras and singers when they are changing the "timbre."
 If someone changes the "timbre" or tone in a piece, it does not necessarily change the sound to the listener, but the composer with Chromesthesia will automatically know.

 Amy Beach was another composer who had synesthesia.
 According to her perspective, each key signature was associated with a particular color.
 If an artist changed the key to suit their voice, then she would become upset because it would change the intended sound, portrayal, and emotion of the piece.

+Tori Amos has described seeing music as structures of light since early childhood, an experience consistent with chromesthesia.

 Olivier Messiaen was influenced by the color of musical keys for his compositions.